tomwalder/php-gds/README.md

 ## New in Version 3.0 ##

+Just one major upgrade in 3.0
-* Support for the new Datastore API, v1 - via REST
+* Support for the new Datastore API, v1 - via REST (gRPC to come)

 ### Using the Datastore REST API v1 (Sep 2016) ###